bathom14/GravebloomReference/content/Classes/Fighter/Fighter.md

 Beginning at 5th level, whenever you activate your Second Wind with a Bonus Action, you can move up to half your Speed without provoking Opportunity Attacks.

+In addition, you also recover 1 Maneuver Die, up to your current maximum, whenever you activate your Second Wind.

 ### Level 5: Signature Weapon

 You have developed a deep mastery with a single weapon.
 When you reach the 5th level, you may choose one weapon in your possession to designate as your Signature Weapon.
 Your Signature Weapon has +1 to Attack rolls, and once per turn you may utilize two Weapon Mastery effects on a single attack.